epathak/how-tos/how-tos/docker_setup_on_wsl_2.md

   ```
   echo nameserver 1.1.1.1 | sudo tee /etc/resolv.conf
   ```
-- (try above command, if there are still errors, try the below commands)
+- if the errors persist then try the below commands
   ```
   netsh winsock reset
   ```